Bifurcation loci of families of finite type meromorphic maps: Bifurcation locus

 \begin{prop}[Truncated parameters are dense in the activity locus] Let $\{f_\lam\}_{\in \in M}$ be a natural family of finite type meromorphic maps, and assume that there exists $\lam_* \in M$ such that $f_{\lam_*}$ has at least one non-omitted pole.
 Assume that an asymptotic (resp. critical) value is active at some $\lam_0 \in M$.
 Then $\lam_0$ can be approximated by virtual cycle parameters (resp. centers) of arbitrarily large order. \end{prop}

-\begin{proof} By Propositions \ref{lem:perturbA} and \ref{prop:excep}, we can perturb $\lam_0$ if necessary to find some $\lam_1$ that is still in the activity locus, but for which every $f_\lam$ for $\lam$ in a neighborhood of $\lam_1$ has a non-omitted pole.
+\begin{proof} By Lemma \ref{lem:perturbA} and Proposition \ref{prop:excep}, we can perturb $\lam_0$ if necessary to find some $\lam_1$ that is still in the activity locus, but for which every $f_\lam$ for $\lam$ in a neighborhood of $\lam_1$ has a non-omitted pole.
 In the rest of the proof, we still denote it by $\lam_0$.

 Then, either there is no neighborhood $U$ of $\la_0$ for which $\{f_\la^n(v_\la)\}_n$ is defined for all $n$ and all $\la\in U$; or for every neighborhood $U$ of $\la_0$ where the family $\{f_\la^n(v_\la)\}_n$ is well defined, it is not normal.